wordofwarning/wordofwarning.org/current/2024/ELOINA/index.md

 Since graduating from the innovative Drama degree at Queen Mary University of London in 2018, her solo practice has spread across London, opening conversations about menstruation, body hair, labiaplasty, vaginoplasty, female masturbation & ejaculation, motherhood, and breastfeeding.

+Read her <a href="https://www.theguardian.com/stage/2023/nov/13/performance-artist-eloina-high-steaks-labia" target="_blank">interview with Arifa Akbar in The Guardian</a>.

 #### Reviews
->★★★★★ <a href="https://www.fringebiscuit.com/twittiques/2023/1/30/high-steaks" target="_blank">Fringe Biscuit</a>, <a href="https://www.scotsman.com/arts-and-culture/edinburgh-festivals/edinburgh-fringe-theatre-reviews-high-steaks-glass-ceiling-beneath-the-stars-bullring-techno-makeout-jamz-help-yourself-the-fruity-prince-4251814" target="_blank">The Scotsman</a>, <a href="https://theatreweekly.com/edinburgh-review-high-steaks-at-summerhall" target="_blank">Theatre Weekly</a><br>*Bold.
+>★★★★★ — <a href="https://www.fringebiscuit.com/twittiques/2023/1/30/high-steaks" target="_blank">Fringe Biscuit</a>, <a href="https://www.scotsman.com/arts-and-culture/edinburgh-festivals/edinburgh-fringe-theatre-reviews-high-steaks-glass-ceiling-beneath-the-stars-bullring-techno-makeout-jamz-help-yourself-the-fruity-prince-4251814" target="_blank">The Scotsman</a>, <a href="https://theatreweekly.com/edinburgh-review-high-steaks-at-summerhall" target="_blank">Theatre Weekly</a><br>★★★★★ *If you like your body positivity served up with herbs on a hot plate and your natural bits to be discussed without any reticence, this is the show for you.*<br>&nbsp;— <a href="https://loureviews.blog/2023/03/20/vault-review-high-steaks" target="_blank">LouReviews</a><br>★★★★★ *If performance art freaks you out this is a crossover hit, which should delight and challenge in equal measure.*<br>&nbsp;— <a href="https://todolist.london/high-steaks-by-eloina" target="_blank">To Do List</a><br>*Bold.
 Brave.
-Captivating. / Liberating.
+Captivating.
+Liberating.
 Eye-opening.
-Important.*<br>&nbsp;— Audience Responses<br>*If you like your body positivity served up with herbs on a hot plate and your natural bits to be discussed without any reticence, this is the show for you.* ★★★★★ <br>&nbsp;— <a href="https://loureviews.blog/2023/03/20/vault-review-high-steaks" target="_blank">LouReviews</a><br>*If performance art freaks you out this is a crossover hit, which should delight and challenge in equal measure.* ★★★★★<br>&nbsp;— <a href="https://todolist.london/high-steaks-by-eloina" target="_blank">to do list</a>

-Also read ELOINA's <a href="https://www.theguardian.com/stage/2023/nov/13/performance-artist-eloina-high-steaks-labia" target="_blank">interview with Arifa Akbar in The Guardian</a>.
+Important.*<br>&nbsp;— Audience Responses

 #### Credits
 Birthed, Created, Performed, Produced by ELOINA<br>Directed by Louise Orwin<br>Star of the show: Mama (Annie Haines)<br>Developed with PARL (Performance Art Research, Ljubljana), Queen Mary University of London, Jackson's Lane, Camden People’s Theatre<br>Outside Eye: Frankie Thompson<br>Sound Design by Sammy Metcalfe, Louise Orwin, Tom Foskett-Barnes<br>Sound Design Consultancy by Liv Lynch<br>​Technical Stage Management by Roshan Conn<br>Safeguarding Management by Joe Iredale<br>Set Design by ELOINA & Joe Iredale<br>Lighting Design by Lily Woodford-Lewis<br>Producers: ELOINA, Beth Sitek, Millie Wood-Downie<br>Header Image by PARL/Matjaž Rušt